 Given their knowledge, skills and professional experience, members of the Supervisory Board shall have the ability to perform the duties of a supervisory board member in a company with international business activities.
-The Supervisory Board has determined individual (basic) as well as general qualification requirements.
-Basic requirements are derived from the business model, the concrete targets, as well as from specific regulations applicable to Deutsche Börse Group.
+For this purpose, the Supervisory Board has determined necessary basic competences and particular competences.
+The requirements regarding the particular competences are derived from the business model, the company targets, as well as from specific regulations applicable to Deutsche Börse Group.